Jean Baptiste van Merlen

-Major General Jean Baptiste Baron van Merlen (11 May 1772–18 June 1815) (also spelt Joannes Baptista Baron van Merlen) was a Flemish army officer who, following the varied fortunes of his homeland, fought on both sides during the French Revolutionary and Napoleonic Wars.
+Major General Jean Baptiste Baron van Merlen (11 May 1772 – 18 June 1815) (also spelt Joannes Baptista Baron van Merlen) was an army officer born in the Austrian Netherlands who, following the varied fortunes of his homeland, fought on both sides during the French Revolutionary and Napoleonic Wars.
 Fighting in a series of campaigns in the Netherlands, Germany and Spain, he played an important part in the battles of Quatre Bras and Waterloo, where he was killed in action.

 Early life and French Service

 Merlen was born in Antwerp on 11 May 1772, fifth of the thirteen children of merchant Bernardus Josephus Antonius van Merlen and his wife Isabelle Caroline Ligeois.
 At age fifteen, he travelled to Brussels and became volunteer in the service of the state of Brabant on 17 March 1788.
 During the Brabant Revolution a year later, he fought at Turnhout and the capture of Diest, and was promoted to 2nd Lieutenant on 21 March 1790.

 When Austria succeeded in suppressing the rebellion, Van Merlen was one of those who fled to France, settling in Douai in December 1790.
 On 15 July 1792, he was appointed 2nd Lieutenant in the Belgian Legion, part of the Army of the North under Charles François Dumouriez.
 He fought at Jemappes and Neerwinden, becoming a 1st Lieutenant on 13 March 1793 and Captain on 11 August the same year.
 At the battle of Lincelles, two of his ribs were crushed by a rifle bullet.
 The following year, he became adjutant to Jean-Baptiste Dumonceau, and took part in the battle of Tourcoing.